Posted by https://grazedandenthused.com/rosemary-prosciutto-stromboli-paleoaip/

 - 4 to 6 slices prosciutto

-- 1 tablespoon duck fat, bacon fat or lard, divided
+- 1 tablespoon olive oil, duck fat or bacon fat, melted if solid

 - Preheat oven to 375 degrees.
 Line a baking sheet with parchment paper.pan>

-- In a bowl, combine mashed sweet potato (ensure no lumps) with sea salt in a bowl.
+- In a bowl, combine mashed sweet potato with sea salt in a bowl, ensuring no lumps remain.